 Daven is a Yiddish word which means “praying.”
 It is, however, a special kind of praying.
 It is prayer in which the body, the heart, the mind, and the soul are all praying together.
 It is prayer that includes singing and chanting, whispering prayers and spacious silence, and sometimes even movement and dancing.
 As we daven, we invite the whole range of our emotions to awaken within us.
 It is the kind of prayer in which our deep yearning and great joy meet and embrace.

 Our davening will include a short Torah reading that explores the secret meanings that the Torah portion reveals through our discussion.
 After the davening, there will be socializing, chatting, and food.

 If you have never participated in davening before, I invite you to try it.
 It will change the way you think of prayer.

 Saturday, September 10, 10 am -12:00, in a comfortable outdoor space in San Mateo, with a light lunch to follow.
 To register, please email email@example.com.

 Reb Lavey’s Joyous Learning Table is a spirited and soulful Shabbat afternoon gathering rooted in the traditions of the early Hasidic masters.
 We’ll tell stories that touch the heart and soul, and sing niggunim (melodies) of both joy and yearning.
 This joyous gathering is known as a “tisch” (table, in Yiddish) and is a lovely way to celebrate with friends and community as the Shabbat flows into the new week.
 Be sure to have some food and spirits (or non-alcoholic beverages if you prefer) on hand so we can say le’chaim (to life) to each other.

-Next gathering: Saturday, December 11, 4:30 – 5:45 pm (Pacific Time) and then on the second Saturday every other month.
+Next gathering: TBA, 4:30 – 5:45 pm (Pacific Time) and then on the second Saturday every other month.
 Please join my email list if you would like notifications.